National Labor Relations Board: 1935–1939: Constitutionality, communism, and organizational changes

 A second investigation into the NLRB led to organizational changes at the board.
-On July 20, 1939, Republicans and conservative Democrats formed a coalition to push through the House of Representatives a resolution establishing a Special Committee to Investigate the National Labor Relations Board (the "Smith Committee"), chaired by conservative, anti-labor Rep. Howard W. Smith (D-VA).
+On July 20, 1939, Republicans and conservative Democrats formed a coalition to push through the House of Representatives a resolution establishing a Special Committee to Investigate the National Labor Relations Board (the "Smith Committee"), chaired by conservative, anti-labor representative Howard W. Smith (D-VA).
 On March 7, 1940, the Smith Committee proposed legislation to abolish the NLRB, reconstitute it, and radically amend the NLRA.
 (Note: Among the changes proposed: Removing of many of the guarantees of collective bargaining from the Wagner Act's preamble, denying legal protection to sitdown strikers and agricultural workers, removing the requirement that employers must bargain with unions, making the General Counsel independent from the Board, abolishing the board's economic research unit, enhancing employer free speech rights, introducing the right of employers to seek an election among their workers, and removing the board's authority to engage in bargaining unit determination.
 See: Bernstein & Piven 1969) President Roosevelt opposed the bill, although he conceded that perhaps the board's membership should be expanded to five from three.
 The Smith bill won several early tests in the House, which also voted to substantially cut the NLRB's budget.
 Smith won a vote in the House Rules Committee permitting him to bring his bill to the floor for a vote.
 In an attempt to defuse the legislative crisis, Madden fired 53 staff and forced another five to resign, and decentralized the NLRB's trial process to give regional directors and field agents more authority.
 But the House still passed the Smith bill by a vote of 258 to 129 on June 7, 1940.
 To protect the NLRB, Roosevelt convinced Senator Elbert D. Thomas, Chairman of the Senate Committee on Education and Labor, to hold no hearings or votes on the bill, and the legislation died.

 The Smith Committee investigation had a lasting effect on labor law in the U.S., and was the basis for the Taft–Hartley Act of 1947.
 Madden's term on the NLRB came to an end after just four years.
 On November 15, 1940, President Roosevelt nominated Harry A. Millis to the NLRB and named him chairman, and nominated Madden to a seat on the U.S. Court of Claims.